 Innovative Learning Spaces Overview

 Numerous studies provide significant evidence that engagement is critical to the success of students.
 Collaborative active learning in the classroom is an important strategy for achieving student engagement.
 The University of Arizona has committed to developing a wide-variety of centrally-scheduled Collaborative Learning Spaces (CLSs) to provide environments that supports active learning pedagogies and promote higher level thinking.
-In Fall 2018, 4-5 new Collaborative Learning Spaces (CLSs) as well as 4-5 new Flexible Learning Spaces (FLSs) will constructed.
+In Summer 2018, 5 new Collaborative Learning Spaces (CLSs) as well as 5 new Flexible Learning Spaces (FLSs) were constructed.
 A Flexible Learning Space is designed to accommodate small group work similar to Collaborative Learning Spaces as well as whole group discussions or short engaging lectures.
-The below list describes the renovations that will are planned for Summer-Fall 2018 including several lecture halls that will be updated to improve the student experience in large classes.
+The below list describes the renovations that were completed during Summer 2018 including several lecture halls that were updated to improve the student experience in large classes.